sunrisershockey/sunrisershockey.github.io/_posts/Senior-Cup-Results.md

 The Sunrisers started strong with 3 straight wins and one loss in the prelims and bowed out to a well organized AkerBP team in the quarterfinals to finish the season.
-Win or loose we all had fun and look forwward to next seasons events.
+Win or loose we all had fun and look forward to next seasons events.

+The Sunrisers congratulate Gamle Bergen with the win in the finals against Stokka!

 ### Results